On the semi-infinite Deligne--Lusztig varieties for $\mathrm{GSp}$: description of the connected components

-\end{itemize} The first equations can be solved with respect to $\eta_{n-i}$.
+} The first equations can be solved with respect to $\eta_{n-i}$.
 On the other hand, the second equation can be solved with respect to $\eta_{n'}$.
-Therefore, it finishes the proof of surjectivity. \end{proof} In the following, we assume that $b$ is a Coxeter representative.
+Therefore, this finishes the proof of surjectivity. \end{proof} In the following, we assume that $b$ is a Coxeter representative.

 \begin{definition} We define $\mathbb{G}$ to be the smooth affine group scheme over $\F_{q}$ such that

 Here, we put

 For $h \in \Z_{\geq 1}$, we define $\mathbb{G}_{h}$ to be the smooth affine group scheme over $\F_{q}$ such that